EnyaCrocock/8_Week_SQL_Challenge/Case Study #2 - Pizza Runner/A_Pizza_Metrics.md

 #
 ### 5. How many Vegetarian and Meatlovers were ordered by each customer?
-- Here we can use the SUM function with a CASE statement
+- Here we can use the SUM function with a CASE statement.

 ```sql
 SELECT c.customer_id,